 In the heart of the Northern Territory you'll find more than 50,000 solar-powered stems crowned with glass spheres lighting up the night's sky.
-The magical sight begins to glow at sunset and continues throughout the night, creating a literal blooming garden in the middle of the desert.
-In keeping with the vast scale of the red desert, this is Bruce Munro's largest Field of Light installation to date, with the brightly coloured light stems covering an area the size of four football fields.Show more
+The magical sight begins to glow at sunset and continues throughout the night, creating the appearance of a blooming garden in the middle of the outback.
+In keeping with the vast scale of the red desert, this is artist Bruce Munro's largest iteration of the artwork to date, with the brightly coloured light stems covering an area the size of four football fields.Show more

 If you've never seen the stars from the desert, that alone is an amazing sight.
-Come nightfall, a million stars light up the sky with exceptional clarity.
+Come nightfall, a million stars light up the outback sky with exceptional clarity.
 Sounds of Silence is a four-hour experience that begins with canapés and chilled sparkling wine served on a viewing platform overlooking the Uluru-Kata Tjuta National Park.
 The menu is inspired by traditional Australian bush tucker including crocodile, kangaroo, barramundi and quandong and, after dinner, the resident 'star talker' will decode the southern night sky.Show more

 Scenic helicopter tours